-- Usually dependent on the native, tertiary conformation of the antigen - Must be accessible tend to be on the "surface" of the antigen (hydrophilic) - May be made of sequential or non-sequential amino acid sequences (epitopes made up of non-sequential amino acid sequences are called "conformational epitopes"). - Binds to soluble antigen, no MHC molecule presentation epitopes directly on antigens.
-Different B-lymphocytes are programmed to produce different molecules of sIg, each specific for a unique epitope."
+- Usually dependent on the native, tertiary conformation of the antigen - Must be accessible tend to be on the "surface" of the antigen (hydrophilic) - May be made of sequential or non-sequential amino acid sequences (epitopes made up of non-sequential amino acid sequences are called "conformational epitopes"). - Binds to soluble antigen, no MHC molecule presentation - Large antigens contain multiple, overlapping B cell epitopes.

+"B-lymphocytes have slg molecules on their surface that recognize epitopes directly on antigens.
+Different B-lymphocytes are programmed to produce different molecules of slg, each specific for a unique epitope."